SystemsApproach/security/key-distro.rst

    A man-in-the-middle attack.

-A variant of Diffie-Hellman sometimes called *fixed Diffie-Hellman* supports authentication of one or both participants.
-It relies on certificates that are similar to public key certificates but instead certify the Diffie-Hellman public parameters of an entity.
-For example, such a certificate would state that Alice’s Diffie-Hellman parameters are *p, g*, and :math:`g^a \bmod p`
+A simple solution for this is to add signatures to the messages containing Diffie-Hellman parameters.
+This relies on public keys that can be verified through other means, such as Certificate Authorities, or Web of Trust.
-(note that the value of *a* would still be known only to Alice).
-Such a certificate would assure Bob that the other participant in Diffie-Hellman is Alice—or else the other participant won’t be able to compute the secret key, because she won’t know *a*.
-If both participants have certificates for their Diffie-Hellman parameters, they can authenticate each other.
+If both participants have certificates, they can authenticate each other.
 If just one has a certificate, then just that one can be authenticated.
 This is useful in some situations; for example, when one participant is a web server and the other is an